Tender and succulent smoked pulled pork that falls off the bone. Select the right cut of meat, add some smoke and cook it low and slow.

 Selecting a Roast

-The best cut of meat to use for making pulled pork is pork shoulder, also know as a Boston butt.
-These are commonly found at your local market either boneless or bone-in.
-When picking a roast, look for one with the bone-in.
+The best cut of meat to use for making pulled pork is pork shoulder, also known as a Boston butt.
+It comes from the shoulder of the pig.
+This cut has a lot of connective tissue which will break down during the long cooking process, making the meat tender.
+These are commonly found at most grocery stores either boneless or bone-in.
+When picking a roast, look for a bone-in pork butt.
 The bone adds a ton of flavor, helps with the cooking process, and is easy to remove when the roast is done.
-A 6 to 8 pound roast is great for making smoked pulled pork.
+A 6 - 8 pound roast is great for making smoked pulled pork.

 Preparing the Pork Butt

 Rub the entire roast with a light coat of olive oil and then liberally sprinkle dry rub over the entire roast.
 Lightly press the dry rub into place with your hands.
-Hint: use a pair of gloves to prevent the paprika from staining your hands.
+Tip: Use a pair of gloves to prevent the paprika from staining your hands.

 Setting Up the Smoker